 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions while using entrectinib

-Using entrectinib while you are pregnant can harm your unborn baby.
-If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using entrectinib to make sure you are not pregnant.
+Using this medicine while you are pregnant can harm your unborn baby.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Use an effective form of birth control during treatment and for at least 5 weeks after your final dose.
 Males with female partners who are able to become pregnant should use an effective form of birth control during treatment and for 3 months after the last dose.
 If you think you have become pregnant, tell your doctor right away.

-Entrectinib may cause dizziness, fainting, tiredness, blurred vision, memory loss, changes in mental status, confusion, or hallucinations.
-Make sure you know how you react to entrectinib before you drive, use machines, or do other jobs that require you to be alert.
+This medicine may cause dizziness, fainting, tiredness, blurred vision, memory loss, changes in mental status, confusion, or hallucinations.
+Make sure you know how you react to this medicine before you drive, use machines, or do other jobs that require you to be alert.